executionByFork/MCC_Mod_Manager/README.md

 ## Known Issues / Future Improvements
 - Need to add tracking for which mods are currently installed.
 Two modpacks which overwrite the same files will overwrite one another.
+- Add support for installing mods in Halo's %APPDATA% folders.